Ayorinde-Codes/node-express-sequelize-postgres-template/README.md

 ```bash
 cp .env.example .env
 ```
-in your terminalof the the root directory
+in your terminal of your root directory

 ## Features
 - Controller